infosec-ucalgary/magpieCTF-2025/pwn/overflow1/readme.md

 Additionally, take whatever you find with a grain of salt.

 >Plot: the login password is base64 encoded "innocent",
->there is an *anomalous* username which is half of a sha1 hash for "edwardcors",
+>there is an *anomalous* username which is a sha1 hash for "edwardcors",
 >and the password is base64 encoded "unexonorated".

 >Also, there is a file called `suspect.txt` which hints to the fact that the